egaworld13/Guess-number-game/README.md

 ## Guess-number-game
 ***
 Game is about number guessing, u have :
-- Limited attempts (20)
+- Limited attempts (20).
-- Hihh score is saved
+- High score is saved.